AlexsLemonade/reproducible-research/external-workshops/using-tools-and-materials.md

 # Using tools and materials

 **You must have GitHub, GitKraken, R, RStudio, and a suitable text editor installed on the machine you will be instructing with.**
-It is necessary to install most of the tools and software before proceeding with the instructions below.
+You should do this before proceeding with the instructions below.
 The [`setup_instructions` folder](https://github.com/AlexsLemonade/reproducible-research/tree/main/docs/setup_instructions) in the `reproducible-research` repository contains helpful information for installing these tools.

 ## Training materials